octorun/octorun/docs/concepts/architecture.md

 - **Runner**: represents a single Github self-hosted runner.
 It holds several fields for Github self-hosted runner creation as well as Pod specification.
 Runner designed to be immutable: once they are created, they are never updated (except for labels, annotations and status), only deleted.

-- **RunnerSet**: provides a declarative Runner deployment strategy.
-The purpose is to maintain sets of Runners that have the same specification.
+- **RunnerSet**: provides a declarative Runners management such as deployment and scaling of a set of Runners with identical spec.

 ### Controller